The Origin of Sound Damping in Amorphous Solids: Defects and Beyond

-We find that sound damping calculated from simulations (squares) and theory (dashed lines) agree very well in the $\omega^3$ (dotted line) Rayleigh scaling region.
+We find that sound damping calculated from simulations (squares) and theory (dashed lines) agree very well in the $\omega^3$ (dotted line) Rayleigh scaling region, Fig.~\ref{damp}.
 We emphasize that our theory has no adjustable parameters, and thus it captures the relative change as well as the magnitude of sound damping.
-We compare the results of the calculation using Eq.~\eqref{self} to fits of the function $\Gamma_T(\omega) = B_3 \omega^3$ in Table~\ref{B3T}.
+We compare the results of the calculation using Eq.~\ref{self} to fits of the function $\Gamma_T(\omega) = B_3 \omega^3$ in Table~\ref{B3T}.

 To examine the properties of the glass that give rise to sound damping, we calculate the mode level contribution to sound damping using $\epsilon(\omega_p)$.
-Shown in Fig.~\ref{cont} are the values of $\epsilon(\omega_p)$ calculated at each parent temperature for 40 glass samples for the range of $\omega$ needed to determine sound damping for the smallest wavelength sound wave allowed due to periodic boundary conditions.
+Shown in Fig.~\ref{cont} are the values of $\epsilon(\omega_p)$ calculated at each parent temperature for 40 glass samples for the range of $\omega_p$ needed to determine sound damping for the smallest wavelength sound wave allowed due to periodic boundary conditions.
 We find a dramatic change of the mode level contribution with increasing stability, i.e.\ decreasing $T_p$.

-For $T_p = 0.2$, Fig.~\ref{cont}(a), there are clusters around frequencies corresponding to the first two transverse sound waves, but there are contributions at frequencies between these clusters.
-The value of $\epsilon(\omega_p)$ varies by several orders of magnitude for a given, fixed $T_p$.
+For $T_p = 0.2$, Fig.~\ref{cont}\textbf{(A)}, there are clusters around frequencies corresponding to the first two transverse sound waves, but in addition there are contributions at frequencies between these clusters.
+The value of $\epsilon(\omega_p)$ varies by several orders of magnitude for a given $T_p$.
 The overall scale of $\epsilon(\omega_p)$ decreases with decreasing $T_p$; it is much larger for $T_p = 0.2$ than for $T_p = 0.101$ and 0.03.

-For $T_p = 0.101$, Fig.~\ref{cont}(b), there are two distinct clusters of modes with three modes making a noticeably larger contribution than other modes.
-If the Debye model was an accurate description of the low energy exccitations, each configuration should contribute 4 modes to the first transverse wave and 4 modes to the second transverse wave (the two lowest frequency sound waves), which represents the two clusters in Fig.~\ref{cont}(b).
+For $T_p = 0.101$, Fig.~\ref{cont}\textbf{(B)}, there are two distinct clusters of modes with three modes making a noticeably larger contribution than other modes.
+If the Debye model was an accurate description of the low energy excitations, each configuration should contribute 4 modes to the first transverse wave and 4 modes to the second transverse wave, which represents the two clusters in Fig.~\ref{cont}\textbf{(B)}.
 Since we used 40 configurations for the calculation, according to the Debye model the first cluster should contain 160 modes.
 However, there are 161 modes in the highlighted box.
 Therefore, there is one discrete excess mode over the Debye model in this frequency range.
 We note that no other modes contribute to sound damping for the lowest frequency sound wave than the modes shown in Fig.~\ref{cont}.